wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

 >This workshop is alive with the buzz of magical energy and the vivid colors of enhanced plants.
 Near a cluster of particularly vibrant flowers, the air shimmers with a subtle luminescence that seems to dance, suggesting the presence of something magical and artistic melding with the surroundings

 - Filled with advanced magical and scientific equipment for genetic modification of plants.
+- **Challenge**.
+The art elemental mascot is “painting” the room with magical flowers, creating an illusion-filled space.
+Players must determine which mascot is real in a room full of illusions.
+A successful Wisdom (Perception) check (DC 14) can reveal which flowers are illusions and which are real.
 - **Mascot**.
 A mischievous art elemental mascot rests amidst the flowers.
 The art elemental is one of the mascots the characters must catalog for Professor Sharpbeak, as mentioned in the “Mascot Hunting” section earlier.

 **Aquatic and Aerobic Ecosystems**